prewired/prewired.github.io/src/pages/online-safety.md

 ---
-layout: "@layouts/MDLayout.astro"
+layout: "@layouts/MDPageLayout.astro"
 title: Online safety policy
 desc: Prewired's policy on online safety.
+coverImage:
-coverImg: sh16_website.jpg
+  src: sh16_website.jpg
-coverImgAlt: An attendee uploading a file of CSS code to the internet
+  alt: An attendee uploading a file of CSS code to the internet
 ---

 ## Purpose and scope